timofruehwirth/howto/howto_figma/howto_figma.md

 However, we also want the "ImprintText" component to link to the "ImprintPage" when clicked.
 For this, highlight the lower ("Hover") variant of the "ImprintText" component.
 In the `Prototype` section, click `+` and then select `On click` - `Navigate to` - "ImprintPage".
 A blue arrow will now visualize the linking to the "ImprintPage".

 ![image of the two variants of the "ImprintText" component with interaction and navigation details](/howto_figma/howto_figma_imgs/howto_figma_10.png)
-Figure 10: Interaction and navigation details of the "ImprintText" component.
+Figure 10: Interaction as well as navigation details.

 The "ImprintText" component is now fully configured, and an instance of it can be implemented in the design of the "StartPage".
 From the left-hand `Assets` area, beneath `Local components`, drag-and-drop the "ImprintText" component to the "ImprintFrame" of your "StartPage".
 Switch to `Present` mode and try out the hover event and linking.